tuomokar/spend-aware-front/README.md

 ### Run instructions:

-These instructions assume you have npm (Node package manager) and git installed.
+These instructions assume you have Node.js, npm (Node package manager) and git installed.
 If you don't, install them first.
+Download links: [Node.js and npm](https://nodejs.org/en/download/) (npm comes with Node.js) and [git](https://git-scm.com/downloads).

 1. Clone the repo on your computer
 2. Go to the location of the cloned repo in the terminal application you use